Skip to main content

 • Define the element types in your project as “models”, “views”, and “controllers”.
 Then enforce that “views” and “models” can only be imported by “controllers”, and that “controllers” are never used by “views” or “models”.

-See the documentation for the boundaries/element-types rule for more details.
+See the documentation for the boundaries/dependencies rule for more details.

 This rule ensures that elements cannot import files from another element except through the defined entry point for that type.